Reliable-Royalty-29/portfolio/README.md

 # Cloud Solution Engineer

-*Experienced Cloud Solutions Engineer with over 3 years of expertise in managing and migrating cloud environments.
-Proficient in infrastructure management, troubleshooting, and optimizing performance.
-Skilled in Azure DevOps for seamless integration and automated deployment.*
+*Dedicated and result-driven DevOps Engineer with 3 years of hands-on experience in optimizing and streamlining IT operations, reducing cloud costs, and enhancing organizational processes seeking a challenging role to leverage DevOps technologies and cloud infrastructure expertise to contribute to a dynamic team.
+Strong experience in Azure, AWS, Kubernetes, Terraform, Ansible, Git, Linux, and Python.*

-#### Technical Skills: Microsoft Azure, Terraform, Docker, Azure Kubernetes Service, Git, Azure DevOps
+#### Technical Skills: Microsoft Azure, AWS, Helm, Terraform, Docker, Kubernetes, Git, Azure DevOps, GitHub Action, ArgoCD(GitOps)

 ## Education